Gageperrin/it-notes/it-topics/cissp.md

 * Firewall - A logical entity that enfroces security rules between two or more networks.

 Firewall technologies can take on a number of forms today;
 * Packet filtering - Examines packet headers against access control lists (ACLs) to accept or deny access.
-Exists at Layeer 3 and is the simplest and fastest.
+Exists at Layer 3 and is the simplest and fastest.
 * Stateful packet filtering - Packet state and context data is stored and updated dynamically for better tracking (RPC, UDP).
 Layer 3 and 4, somewhat complex but still fast.
 * Circuit-level proxy - An agnostic circuit between client or server (e.g. SOCKS).
 Exists at Layer 5 with more complexity and latency.
 Filters sessions based on rules.
 * Application-level proxy - Inspects packet payload based on the application, but can be a performance bottleneck.
 Layer 7 with highest latency of the four, filters based on data payload.
+* Next-Generation Firewalls (NGFWs) - a multifunction device (MFD)  or unified threat threat management (UTM) tool that offers a security suite in addition to the firewall
+* Internal Segmentation Firewalls (ISFW) - a firewall deployed between internal network segments.

 Some firewall technologies include context-based access controls (CBAC) to intelligently filter TCP and UDP packets based on application layer protocol session information.

+Proxy servers are a variation of application-level firewalls or circuit-level firewalls.
+A proxy server can mediate between clients and servers.
+Proxies most often provide clients on a private network with Internet access while protecting the identity of the clients.
+A forward proxy is a standard proxy that handles queries from internal clients when accessing outside services.
+A reverse proxy provides the opposite function of a forward proxy by handling inbound requests from external systems.

 Aside from the general firewall technologies, there are also various architectures that could be implemented:
 * A packet filtering architecture simply consists of a router between the client and the server.